HarshtheGeek/ExpressJS-and-MongoDB/README.md

 # Express_JS
 The following repo will contain the notes and the code of Express js, a popular and lightweight web application framework for Node.js

-# Examoke of Express JS routes
+# Example of Express JS routes

 ```javascript
 // Import the Express.js library